Configuring Deserialization Error Handling

 IGNORE_AND_LOG

-Assume we have the following pageviews
+Assume the following pageviews

-Stream defined by the DDL below:
+stream defined by the DDL below:

 The pageviews